Subscribe via Email

 Tag Archives: Higher Ed

-I shared the most recent graphic summarizing the LMS market in November 2013, and thanks to new data sources it’s time for an update.
-As with all previous versions, the 2005 – 2009 data points are based on the Campus Computing … Continue reading
+By Phil HillMore Posts (365) I shared the most recent graphic summarizing the LMS market in November 2013, and thanks to new data sources it’s time for an update.
+As with all previous versions, the 2005 – 2009 data points … Continue reading

-In yesterday’s post I described where I (and many others) see the LMS market heading in terms of interoperability.
-At the same time, the LMS does a very poor job at providing a lot of the learning technologies desired by … Continue reading
+By Phil HillMore Posts (365) In yesterday’s post I described where I (and many others) see the LMS market heading in terms of interoperability.
+At the same time, the LMS does a very poor job at providing a lot of … Continue reading